joekearney/guava-testlib-example/README.md

 # What are the components?

 * `FeatureSpecificTestSuiteBuilder` &ndash; this creates the test suite.
 Extend this, pass it a subject generator and call `createTestSuite`.
 This is where the set of tester classes is declared.
-* `TestSubjectGenerator` &ndaash; this is just a supplier of your implementation.
+* `TestSubjectGenerator` &ndash; this is just a supplier of your implementation.
 * `AbstractTester` &ndash; extend this to provide actual tests.
 Test methods should be JUnit 3 style tests, not using `@Test` annotations.
 This class provides access to the subject generator.
 You might also want an abstract subclass fro m which your test cases extend if you want to give default assertion methods, for example.

 # Let's get started